Henri Moissan: Awards and honors

+Supérieure de Pharmacie.
+7, Rue Vauguelin, Paris.

 Research

 Moissan published his first scientific paper, about carbon dioxide and oxygen metabolism in plants, with Dehérain in 1874.
 He left plant physiology and then turned towards inorganic chemistry; subsequently his research on pyrophoric iron was well received by the two most prominent French inorganic chemists of that time, Henri Étienne Sainte-Claire Deville and Jules Henri Debray.
 After Moissan received his Ph.D. on cyanogen and its reactions to form cyanures in 1880, his friend Landrine offered him a position at an analytic laboratory.

-Isolation of Fluorine
+Isolation of fluorine

 During the 1880s, Moissan focused on fluorine chemistry and especially the production of fluorine itself.
 The existence of the element had been well known for many years, but all attempts to isolate it had failed, and some experimenters had died in the attempt.

 He had no laboratory of his own, but borrowed lab space from others, including Charles Friedel.
 There he had access to a strong battery consisting of 90 Bunsen cells which made it possible to observe a gas produced by the electrolysis of molten arsenic trichloride; the gas was reabsorbed by the arsenic trichloride.